Dombarth/tilers-sydney/how-we-work.md

 For wet areas, the typical sequence is:

 1. Demolition and substrate prep
-2. Waterproofing (by licensed waterproofer)
+2. Waterproofing (we are licensed waterproofers)
 3. Waterproofing curing (1–3 days)
 4. Tiling
 5. Grouting and finishing